Mark Z. Jacobson: Soot and aerosol

 Jacobson found that, as soot particles in the air age, they grow larger due to condensation by gases and collision/coalescence with other particles.
 He further found that when a soot particle obtained such a coating, more sunlight enters the particles, bounces around, and eventually gets absorbed by the black carbon.
 On a global scale, this may result in twice the heating by black carbon as uncoated particles.
 Upon detailed calculations, he concluded that black carbon may be the second-leading cause of global warming in terms of radiative forcing.
-Jacobson further found that soot from diesel engines, coal-fired power plants and burning wood is a "major cause of the rapid melting of the Arctic's sea ice.
+Two additional important effects of soot that contribute to its strong global warming that Jacobson has analyzed include its impact on melting snow and sea ice and on evaporating clouds.

 Jacobson's refinement to the warming impacts of soot and his conclusion that black carbon may be the second leading cause of global warming in terms of radiative forcing was affirmed in the comprehensive review of Bond et al. (2013).
 For this body of work, he received the Henry G. Houghton Award from the American Meteorological Society in 2005 and the American Geophysical Union Ascent Award in 2013.

 Jacobson has also independently modeled and corroborated the work of World Health Organization researchers, who likewise estimate that soot/particulate matter produced from the burning of fossil fuels and biofuels may cause over 1.5 million premature deaths each year from diseases such as respiratory illness, heart disease and asthma.
 These deaths occur mostly in the developing world where wood, animal dung, kerosene, and coal are used for cooking.

 Because of the short atmospheric lifetime of black carbon, in 2002 Jacobson concluded that controlling soot is the fastest way to begin to control global warming and that it will likewise improve human health.
 However, he cautioned that controlling carbon dioxide, the leading cause of global warming, was imperative for stopping warming.